gsass1/DerpibooruDL/README.md

 ## Usage

-> ./derpiboorudl.py destdir query [options]
+> ./derpiboorudl.py -d destdir -q query [options]

-destdir: the destination where the images should be saved to
+-d/--destdir: the destination where the images should be saved to

-query: the Derpibooru search you want to query for
+-q/--query: the Derpibooru search you want to query for

-Options are: _--count_ the specify the count of images you want to download, _--key_ to set the API key (which is read in by the DERPIBOORUAPIKEY environment variable by default)
+Options are: _-c/--count_ the specify the count of images you want to download, _-k/--key_ to set the API key (which is read in by the DERPIBOORUAPIKEY environment variable by default)